traefik/traefik/docs/content/routing/entrypoints.md

 You can only enable HTTP3 on a TCP entrypoint.
 Enabling HTTP3 will automatically add the correct headers for the connection upgrade to HTTP3.

+`http3.advertisedAs` defines what address to advertise as the HTTP3 authority.
+It defaults to the entrypoint's address.
+It can be used to override the authority in the `alt-svc` header, for example if the exposed port of the endpoint is different from where Traefik is listening.

 ??? info "HTTP3 uses UDP+TLS"

     As HTTP3 uses UDP, you can't have a TCP entrypoint with HTTP3 on the same port as a UDP entrypoint.